Fast Intra-kernel Isolation and Security with IskiOS: Evaluation

 \subsubsection{Shadow Stack Optimizations}

 Figures~\ref{fig:ss-eval:latency} and~\ref{fig:ss-eval:bw} assess the importance of our shadow-write and inlining optimizations for the \System\ shadow stack.
 The unoptimized shadow stack implementation (\texttt{pkk+ss}) adds an \texttt{rdpkru} and two \texttt{wrpkru} instructions to every callsite in a function, incurring a maximum overhead of nearly $520\%$ for the \texttt{select100tcp} latency microbenchmark.
 Across all latency microbenchmarks, the unoptimized shadow stack incurs a geometric mean overhead of $\sim$217\% compared to our baseline.
-These results are consistent with the recent work of Burow et. al~\cite{SoKShiningLight:SP19}, who evaluate various ISA features, including Intel PKU, as ways to protect a user-space shadow stack.
+These results are consistent with the recent work of Burow et. al~\cite{SoKShiningLight:SP19}, who evaluate various ISA features, including Intel PKU, for protecting a user-space shadow stack.
 In particular, Burow et. al report a maximum overhead of $\sim$420\% on the \texttt{SPEC CPU2006}~\cite{SPEC:CPU2006} benchmark suite when using Intel PKU to write-protect the shadow stack.

-When the shadow-write optimization (\texttt{SWO}) is enabled (i.e., \texttt{pkk+ss-swo} implementation), however, overheads decrease dramatically, to a maximum of $\sim$97\% and a geometric mean of $\sim$37\%.
+When shadow-write optimization (\texttt{SWO}) is enabled, however (i.e., in the \texttt{pkk+ss-swo} kernel), overheads decrease dramatically, to a maximum of $\sim$97\% and a geometric mean of $\sim$37\%.
 When both \texttt{SWO} and the inlining optimization are enabled (\texttt{pkk+ss-swo-inline}), the overheads drop to a maximum of $\sim$43\% and a geomean of $\sim$21\%.
-Refuting the claims of Burow et al.~\cite{SoKShiningLight:SP19}, we find that Intel PKU can indeed provide efficient intra-process isolation, even for mechanisms like shadow stacks, which require frequent domain switching.
+While differences in control flow and instruction mix make it difficult to directly compare user and kernel workloads, our results nonetheless demonstrate the viability of PKU for intra-address-space isolation, even for mechanisms like shadow stacks, which require frequent domain switching.
+In particular, it should be possible to significantly improve the performance of user-space shadow stacks~\cite{SoKShiningLight:SP19} using SWO and (perhaps) more aggressive inlining.